Experimental Evaluation of Individualized Treatment Rules: Estimating and Evaluating ITRs Using the Same Experimental Data

-It is important to note that this evaluation metric corresponds to neither that of a specific ITR estimated from the whole experimental data set nor its expectation.
+This evaluation metric corresponds to neither that of a specific ITR estimated from the whole experimental data set nor its expectation.
 Rather, we are evaluating the efficacy of a learning algorithm that is used to estimate an ITR using the same experimental data.

-We can also compare {\it estimated} ITRs by further generalizing the definition of the PAPD (equation~\eqref{eq:PAPD}) to the current setting.
+We can also compare {\it estimated} ITRs by further generalizing the definition of the PAPD (Eqn~\eqref{eq:PAPD}) to the current setting.
 Specifically, we define the PAPD between two machine learning algorithms, $F$ and $G$, under budget constraint $p$ as,

 Finally, we consider the AUPEC of an estimated ITR.
 Specifically, the AUPEC of an machine learning algorithm $F$ is defined as,

 where $p_{\hat{f}}=\Pr(\hat{f}_{\cZ^{tr}}(\bX_i)=1)$ is the maximal population proportion of units treated by the estimated ITR $\hat{f}_{\cZ^{tr}}$.